SparkyTruck/deepmd-jax/README.md

 )
 ```

-There are additional default hyperparameters regarding the model architecture and training process.
+There are additional hyperparameters regarding the model architecture and training process.
 The default should be an okay baseline, but you can adjust additional arguments in `train()`, such as `mp=True` to use DP-MP, and `batch_size`, `embed_widths`, etc.

 ### Evaluating a Model